 The National Registration and Accreditation Scheme (the National Scheme) is funded by practitioners’ registration fees.
 The decision to reduce the fee ensures practitioners are not unduly burdened, but still provides sufficient income to allow the Board to meet its obligations in protecting the public.

-Board Chair, Mr Paul Shinkfield, said that the Board was pleased to be able to lower the fee for the third year in a row and still fulfil its regulatory obligations.
+The Presiding Member, Charles Flynn, said the Board was pleased to be able to lower the fee for the fourth year in a row and still fulfil its regulatory obligations.